jtrejo13/gios-bootstrap/README.md

 2. The development container will be automatically built and configured according to the `Dockerfile` and `setup.sh`.
 3. Once the environment is ready, you can build, run, and test your code using the standard `make` commands.

-This is a simple C project demonstrating a basic “Hello, World!” program, along with unit testing using the munit framework.

 ## Project Structure

 The project is organized into the following directories: